Amine-Belgacem/Clubmaster/README.md

 Clubmaster is a FileMaker Pro project for managing club-related data and operations.

-## What this project provides

-- A FileMaker-based database structure for club management
-- Project files that can be opened and customized in FileMaker Pro

 ## Requirements

 To work with this project, you need: